tarantool/cartridge/rst/topics/failover.rst

 or due to disabling the role on all instances.
 Just like in the previous case, instances do nothing about it: they keep fetching the leadership map from the state provider.
 But it will remain the same until a coordinator appears.
+Leader changing in this mode also calls ``box.ctl.promote``.
+It allows to use synchronous spaces.
+Note that it's restricted to use master-master replication (``ALL_RW`` option in Cartridge replicaset) and synchronous spaces in one replicaset.

 ..  _cartridge-raft_failover: